f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     update the project with a particular target.
 You can then also use
-    \$\$name\$\$ in the init/prebuild/build command to substitute the relative path to the library directory, but it could need tweaking if you’ve changed into another directory.
+    \$\$name\$\$ in the init/prebuild/build command to substitute the relative path to the library directory, but it could need tweaking if you've changed into another directory.

     Currently srclibs are used when upstream uses jar files or pulls dependencies from non-trusted repositories.
 Because srclibs